solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![From Quake II, and one patron’s perspective.](images/34-10.jpeg)

 When I first picked up the SDK, I knew nothing about game concepts and how to produce results.
 With research, I found the instruments to make the modifications.
 This included a toolchain of applications and 3D modeling software.
-What assisted discovery was the investigation of other’s modification project structures.
+What assisted my discovery was the investigation of other’s modification project structures.
 I would download, unpack, and review their materials.

 > “And in some cases, creative liberty was taken to "borrow" others' project artifacts.
 In fact, I borrowed everything.”